Anywhere Mobility Studio Demo Processes

 The execution of a production order in Microsoft Dynamics NAV has two types of actions:

-The Consumption Journal is used to manually post consumption to production orders.
-In a consumption journal, you enter the relevant information, such as the posting date, production order number, item number and quantity.
+The Consumption Journal manually posts consumption to production orders.
+In a consumption journal, enter the relevant information such as the posting date, production order number, item number, and quantity.

 Customer Info

-The Customer Information process is designed as a process for lookup of customer information, like address data, open balance, outstanding orders, invoices and shipments, and internal remarks.
+The Customer Information process supports lookup of customer information, such as address data, open balance, outstanding orders, invoices and shipments, and internal remarks.

 Item Info

-The Item Information process is designed as a process for lookup of item information like description, prices, current stock,… and related information like barcodes or the bill of materials.
+The Item Information process supports lookup of item information such as description, prices, current stock, and related information like barcodes or the bill of materials.

 Count Inventory

-This process supports the Inventory Counting based on two methods.
+This process supports inventory counting based on two methods:

-1. Based upon a predefined counting list the item inventory in a location and bin is scanned and counted.
+- Based on a predefined counting list, the item inventory in a location and bin is scanned and counted.
 The counting process stops when the counting list is completely processed at the scanner.

-2. Counting the inventory in a location and bin without having a counting list available.
-This method checks if an item is on the counting list; if not then the registration of inventory of an item is allowed by adding the item to the counting list.
+- Counting the inventory in a location and bin without a counting list.
+This method checks if an item is on the counting list.
+If the item is not on the list, the process adds it.
+This enables counting of items that are physically present but not in stock in Microsoft Dynamics BC.

-For both methods, the posting of counted inventory is executed in Microsoft Dynamics BC
+For both methods, posting of counted inventory is executed in Microsoft Dynamics BC.

 Create Contact

 The Create Contact process supports the creation of a contact as a company and/or as a contact person.
-It is also possible to maintain the data of an existing contact.
+You can also maintain the data of an existing contact.

 Create Sales Order

 The Create Sales Order process supports the creation of a sales order in Microsoft Dynamics BC on a mobile device.
-In this demo company CRONUS International Ltd. the Create Sales Order pre-configured process supports in all kind of locations.
+In the demo company CRONUS International Ltd., the Create Sales Order pre-configured process supports all kinds of locations.

 Inventory Pick

 The Inventory Pick process supports the pick and shipment process based on an inventory pick document, optionally with or without the use of bins.
-In Microsoft Dynamics BC a pick document is generated beforehand for a:
+In Microsoft Dynamics BC, a pick document is generated in advance for one of the following:

-The Inventory Put-away process supports the goods receipt and put-away process based on an inventory put-away document, optionally with or without the use of bins.
-A put-away document is generated on beforehand in Microsoft Dynamics BC for one:
+The Inventory Put-Away process supports the goods receipt and put-away process based on an inventory put-away document, optionally with or without the use of bins.
+A put-away document is generated in advance in Microsoft Dynamics BC for one of the following:

-Splitting put-away document lines and the posting of the put-away document as receipt to the related order is integrated in the mobile process
+Splitting put-away document lines and posting of the put-away document as receipt to the related order is integrated in the mobile process.

 Move Inventory

 The Move Inventory process supports the transfer of item inventory from one warehouse to another, with or without the use of bins.
 Movement of inventory between bins of a warehouse is also possible.
-The posting of moved inventory is integrated in the mobile process
+Posting of moved inventory is integrated in the mobile process.

 Purchase Receipt

-The Purchase Order receipt process supports the order-based goods receipt, without the use of bins andwarehouse documents
+The Purchase Order receipt process supports order-based goods receipt, without the use of bins and warehouse documents.

 Sales Quote